QuiltMC/rfcs/0002-quilt.mod.json.md

 Defines mods that this mod either breaks or is broken by.

-A collection of `key: value` pairs, where each key is in the form of either `mavenGroup:modId` or `modId` and each value is either a version range specifier or array of version range specifiers.
-If an array of range specifiers is provided, the version matches if it matches ANY of the listed specifiers.
-See [above](#the-depends-field) for the version range specifier format.
+A collection of `key: value` pairs, where each key is in the form of either `mavenGroup:modId` or `modId` and each value is either a [dependency object]() or an array of dependency objects.
+If an array of dependency objects is provided, the dependency matches if it matches ANY of the dependency objects.

 ### The `repositories` field
 | Type   | Required |